Acute anterior uveitis (AAU)

 Information for patients from Ophthalmology

-AAU is an inflammatory condition affecting the iris (the front chamber of the eye and its tissues, such as the ciliary body).
+AAU is an inflammatory condition.
+It affects the iris (the front part of the eye) and its tissues, such as the ciliary body.

-It can be linked with other inflammatory or infectious conditions of the body, for example sarcoidosis or tuberculosis.
+AAU can be linked to other inflammatory or infectious conditions.
+For example sarcoidosis or tuberculosis.
 But in most cases the cause is unknown.

 What are the signs and symptoms?